Teichlab/celltypist/README.md

    1) an input plain file with the over-clustering result of one cell per line.
    2) a string key specifying an existing metadata column in the `AnnData` (pre-created by the user).
    3) a Python list, Numpy 1D array, or Pandas series indicating the over-clustering result of all cells.
-   4) if none of the above is provided, will use a heuristic over-clustering approach as mentioned.
+   4) if none of the above is provided, will use a heuristic over-clustering approach, noted above.
 ```python
 #Add your own over-clustering result.
 predictions = celltypist.annotate(input_file, model = 'Immune_All_Low.pkl', majority_voting = True, over_clustering = '/path/to/over_clustering/file')